outofmbufs/tokenizer/README.md

 In cases where it makes semantic sense for a `TokenRuleSwitch` to simply switch to the "next" rule set, applications can use `TokenRuleSwitch.NEXTRULE` in place of the actual `NamedRuleSet` name for the next rule.
 Whether this makes things easier or more obscure is a stylistic choice by the application writer.

 One last caution: sometimes, rather than going hog-wild with modal rulesets, it may be simpler to implement a pre-processor on the input instead.
-For example, most C compilers work that way (preprocessor phase) rather than trying to tokenize the C comment format in some modal way, though it appears to be reasonably possible with this mechanism (see the tokenizer test code `test_C` example).
+For example, most C compilers work that way (preprocessor phase) rather than trying to tokenize the C comment format in some modal way (or some hyper-clever non-modal way).

 ## Tokenizer odds and ends